bbusenius/History-of-Guatemala-2nd-Grade/units/unit7/lesson2.md

 - **Living Books**: Uses original poems by Luis de Lión as authentic literary works that bring his voice to life.
 - **Narration**: Encourages oral retelling and personal response to poems.
 - **Short Lessons**: Segments poetry reading and observation into concise blocks to maintain focus.
-- **Picture Study**: Incorporates observation of poetry displayed on the Proyecto Luis de Lión building.
+- **Picture Study**: Incorporates observation of poetry and paintings displayed on the Proyecto Luis de Lión building.
 - **Hands-On**: Copying a poem and creating accompanying sketches provides kinesthetic engagement with literature.

 ## Learning Objectives